freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

     ```
     git checkout -b update-readme-file
     ```
     For clarity to yourself and others on the issue you're working on, name your branch something like `update-xxx` or `fix-xxx` where `xxx` is a short description of the changes you're making.
 For example `update-readme` or `fix-typo-on-contribution-md`.
+5. Open up the project in your favourite text editor, select the file you want to contribute to and make your changes.

+    If you are making changes to the README.md file, you would need to have Markdown knowledge.
+Visit [here to read about Github Markdown](https://guides.github.com/features/mastering-markdown/) and [here to practice](http://www.markdowntutorial.com/)

+    *   If you are adding a new project/organisation to the README, make sure it's listed in alphabetical order.
+    *   If you are adding a new organisation, make sure you add an organisation label to the organisation name.
+This would help distinguish projects from organisation projects.

-5. Make your changes in the new git branch then add your modified files to git, [How to add, commit, push and go](http://readwrite.com/2013/10/02/github-for-beginners-part-2/)
+6. After making your changes in the new git branch then add your modified files to git, [How to add, commit, push and go](http://readwrite.com/2013/10/02/github-for-beginners-part-2/)

     ```
     git add path/to/filename.ext